abhishekvirat0/Encrypted-File-Sharing-Application/README.md

 # Objective:

-The main objective of the project:
+  The main objective of the project.
-•	Sharing File Within a Network With Encryption.
+  Sharing File Within a Network With Encryption.

 # Benefits: